sparrell/openc2-oc2is/oc2is.md

 The components of a Response are a numerical status code, an optional status text string, and optional results.
 The format of the results, if included, depend on the type of Response being transferred.

 ## 1.7 Goal
+specifies how the OpenC2 language/actuator-profile/transport specifications define an OpenC2 interface that can be used for interworking between devices.

 The goal of the OpenC2 Language Specification is to provide a language for interoperating between functional elements of cyber defense systems.
 This language used in conjunction with OpenC2 Actuator Profiles and OpenC2 Transfer Specifications allows for vendor-agnostic cybertime response to attacks.

 The Integrated Adaptive Cyber Defense (IACD) framework defines a collection of activities, based on the traditional OODA (Observe–Orient–Decide–Act) Loop [[IACD]](#iacd):